HOW TO RECLAIM YOUR LOST ONLINE DIVORCE BUSINESS

 4. Reverse the price-anchoring technique employed by online providers: Point out in your content that $300 isn’t cheap for typing up a few state divorce forms without knowing what they mean and for providing absolutely no legal advice or guidance, which will be needed in every single case at some point.
 Show your potential clients (on your 1-800-DIVORCE micro-site) that your fees will never be anything like $3000 or $5000 or $15000 unless the case becomes contested.
 No client ever thinks her case will become contested.
 But you know that if the case does blow up, such fees are fair and will be earned.
 At the very least, the client will not have wasted $300 on the online provider.

-Here is a guy who is reversing the online providers’ price-anchoring technique very efficiently, and he’s doing it right in the backyard of 2 of the major online providers.
+Here is a guy who is reversing the online providers’ price-anchoring technique very efficiently, and he’s doing it right in the backyard of 2 of the major online divorce mills.

 5. Offer unbundled services (limited scope representation) in uncontested cases: The only way you can come close to the $300 fee charged by online providers for their minimal service is to use this tactic – in line with all of your Bar’s rules and regulations about limited scope representation, of course.

 Generally, you’ve got to make sure that your retainer contract is precise and lets the client know what is included for the stated fee and what is not included.
 Will your services include document preparation alone?
 Will you provide advice only?
+Will you be the attorney of record or will the client proceed pro se?
 Will you review paperwork and provide a “legal rights checkup?”
 Phone calls and email responses should be numerically limited per month.
 Make sure it is abundantly clear to the client what extra services will cost and what will trigger those extra services.
 The client must make an informed consent to limited scope representation.

 You don’t have to charge $300 for a complete uncontested case!
-Your unqualified online provider competitors don’t.
+Your unqualified online divorce mill competitors don’t.
 You will already have pointed out (on your 1-800-DIVORCE micro-site) what gaps there are in online providers’ service.
-Now, add in your extra value and try to come in at around the $400-450 mark for an unbundled uncontested.
-These are fee levels that can be entirely justified on the basis of the extra value you will bring to the table.
+Now, add in your extra value and try to come in at around the $300-500 mark for an unbundled uncontested.
+These are fee levels that can be entirely justified on the basis of the extra value you will bring to the table as a local lawyer.